 The Flash interface is made from a single 16-bit device.
 It uses a "multi-cell" Flash device.
-There are several manufacturers of this type of Flash.
 The Flash device is connected to /CS6 and is located at physical memory address 0x6000_0000.
 The reference design uses only one Flash device.
 However, the EP9315 can be designed with a 32-bit Flash interface as well.
 The Flash device installed is a 128 Mbit, 16 Mbyte, device.